btorpey/btorpey.github.io/content/build-clang.md

 In the clang build script this is set to `"-L${HOST_GCC}/lib64 -Wl,-rpath,${HOST_GCC}/lib64"`.
 What this does is two-fold:

 -   The `-L` parameter adds the following directory to the search path for the linker.
-This is needed  to locate the libraries installed with gcc 4.8.2.
+This is needed so the linker can locate the libraries installed with gcc 4.8.2.

--   The `-Wl,-rpath,` parameter installs a "run path" into any executables (including shared libraries) created during the build.
-This allows the executable to find its dependent libraries at run-time, independent of any other settings.
+-   The `-Wl,-rpath,` parameter installs a ["run path"](<http://en.wikipedia.org/wiki/Rpath>) into any executables (including shared libraries) created during the build.
+This is needed so any executables created can find their dependent libraries at run-time.

     Note that you can display the run path for any executable (including shared libraries) with the following command: